University Curriculum Committee

 6. Following presentations from the departments involved, the Committee will deliberate in closed session and submit its majority decision as a recommendation to the Provost.

-As always, the Undergraduate Curriculum Committee will evaluate the proposal on both academic considerations (for example, does the content of a proposed new course duplicate that of an already existing course, and if so, can the students take the already existing course instead of creating a new course?, etc.) and curricular considerations (for example, is a proposed new course required by an accrediting agency, or is it designed to be just a simple elective?, etc.).
-The Undergraduate Curriculum Committee has the right to apply the criteria it deems appropriate to determine whether the curricular proposal is sound.
+As always, the University Curriculum Committee will evaluate the proposal on both academic considerations (for example, does the content of a proposed new course duplicate that of an already existing course, and if so, can the students take the already existing course instead of creating a new course?, etc.) and curricular considerations (for example, is a proposed new course required by an accrediting agency, or is it designed to be just a simple elective?, etc.).
+The University Curriculum Committee has the right to apply the criteria it deems appropriate to determine whether the curricular proposal is sound.